e-motta/ai-agents-v2/frontend/README.md

-# CloudWalk Chat Frontend
+# AI Agents Chat Frontend

-A React-based chat interface for the CloudWalk FastAPI backend, built with Vite, Tailwind CSS, and modern React patterns.
+A React-based chat interface for the AI Agents FastAPI backend, built with Vite, Tailwind CSS, and modern React patterns.

 ## Features